antruc/dictate/README.md

 briefcase create
 briefcase build
 ```
-7. Start the program:
+Finally, start the program:
 ```
 ./dictate
 ```
-Finally, in another device, scan the QR code to access the client interface
+In another device, scan the QR code to access the client interface